"Rate Lock" and other Ways to Get a Lower Interest Rate

 Locking in your Interest Rate

-While there are various lengths of rate lock periods (from 15 to 60 days), the extended ones are usually more expensive.
-A lender may agree to freeze an interest rate and points for a longer period, say sixty days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.
+While there may be a choice of rate lock periods (from 15 to 60 days), the extended ones are typically more expensive.
+The lender can agree to hold an interest rate and points for a longer period, such as 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of fewer days.

-In addition to opting for the shorter rate lock period, there are other ways you may be able to get the best rate.
-The larger down payment you can pay, the lower your rate will be, as you will have more equity from the beginning.
-You might choose to pay points to lower your rate for the life of the loan, meaning you pay more initially.
-One strategy that is a good option for some is to pay points to bring the rate down over the term of the loan.
-You will pay more up front, but you'll save money in the end.
+In addition to choosing the shorter rate lock period, there are other ways you can attain the lowest rate.
+A larger down payment will result in a better interest rate, since you will have more equity from the beginning.
+You can pay points to improve your interest rate for the life of the loan, meaning you pay more initially.
+One strategy that makes financial sense for many people is to pay points to improve the rate over the life of the loan.
+You'll pay more initially, but you will come out ahead, especially if you keep the loan for a long time.

 Got a Quote Elsewhere?